nophead/NopSCADlib/readme.md

 Note that the block with its inserts is defined as a sub assembly, but its fasteners get added to the parent assembly.

+Specific fasteners can be omitted by setting a side's thickness to 0 and the block omitted by setting ```show_block``` to false.
+This allows the block and one set of fasteners to be on one assembly and the other fasteners on the mating assemblies.

+Star washers can be omitted by setting ```star_washers``` to false.

 [printed/corner_block.scad](printed/corner_block.scad) Implementation.